High-throughput and quantitative biochemistry, biophysics, and single-cell assays

 • Samuel Thompson (Postdoctoral Fellow): Engineering proteins for non-aqueous environments

-• Daria Wonderlick (Graduate Student, Biophysics): Droplet microfluidics for ultra-high-throughput enzyme characterization
+• Daria Passow (Graduate Student, Biophysics): Bead and droplet assays for ultra-high-throughput protein characterization

 MICROWELLS FOR HIGH-THROUGHPUT SINGLE-CELL PHENOTYPING